jingjipan/revuhub/Iteration 2 Architecture.md

 The databases, through their interfaces, allow the retrieval of, addition of objects to, editing of, and removal of their contents.

-Each database is initialized once by first calling ***EXPLAIN HOW DB IS INITIALIZED*** and then calling a getter method in `Application.Services` which ensures the database objects are created no more than once.
+Each database is initialized once by first calling a copy dababase method in 'presentation_layer.LoginActivity'.
+The method would read the assets.db.DB.script and then calling a getter method in `Application.Services` which ensures the database objects are created no more than once.

 `PersistenceException`s are used by the database objects internally to handle database access failures.